pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

 tests.
 Amongst other things, they check that the approximate distinct counts are within a tolerance of 1% of the expected values.

+To target Java 7 in the compiler (assuming you're running under JDK7), append `-Pjdk7` to the `mvn` command line, e.g.:

+`mvn clean test -Pjdk7`

 To run the full test suite, you will need to download a fairly large archive of ElasticSearch index data from here: